pyroll-project/pyroll-jmak-recrystallization/docs/docs.md

 Also, it was tried to name the parameters for the different mechanisms as coherent as possible.
 The use of the Zener-Holomon-parameter [^ZenerHolomon1944] is avoided here, but individual Arrhenius-terms are introduced to allow usage of distinct activation energies in each equation.
-The factors of $10^6$ are introduced with the grain sizes, since commonly the grain size is given in $\mathrm{\mu m}$, but PyRolL uses $m$ as plain SI-unit everywhere and validity of existing coefficient sets shall be maintained.
+The factors of $10^6$ are introduced with the grain sizes, since commonly the grain size is given in $\mathrm{\mu m}$, but PyRolL uses the meter as plain SI-unit everywhere and validity of existing coefficient sets shall be maintained.
+Minus signs in the equations are avoided, as the sign shall be caught in the value of the parameter to avoid confusion.

 ### Definitions